Types of production funding

 Film festivals and screenings

 Funds are awarded for establishing and holding film festivals and film-screening activities in Denmark.
 The aim is to ensure the development of a vibrant film and festival culture across the country.
 It is the ambition that at least 25% of the funds be awarded to film festivals and film-screening activities for children and young people.

 Participation at international festivals

-This scheme supports the participation of Danish films at significant international film festivals, in particular film festivals prioritised by the DFI, cf. the DFI's list of prioritised international film festivals (site in Danish).
+This scheme supports the participation of Danish films at significant international film festivals, in particular film festivals prioritised by the Danish Film Institute.
 Funds are awarded to activities that raise awareness and sales of Danish films internationally, including shared stands, joint Nordic promotion, special campaigns and other efforts involving the participation of Danish films at international film festivals.